gomathr/RAG-Architectures-NLP-Project/README.md

 The study focuses on improving answer quality, faithfulness, and multi-hop reasoning capabilities through retrieval-augmented large language models, parameter-efficient fine-tuning (LoRA), and comparative evaluation using EM, F1, BERTScore, and RAGAS metrics.

+## Dataset

+- HotpotQA dataset is used for training, validation, and testing

+## Tools and Libraries

+- Python
+- PyTorch
+- Hugging Face Transformers
+- Hugging Face Datasets
+- BGE-M3 Embeddings
+- FAISS
+- Qwen / Qwen2.5 Models
+- LoRA / PEFT
+- NumPy
+- Pandas
+- scikit-learn
+- Matplotlib
+- Seaborn
+- RAGAS
+- BERTScore
+- Google Colab GPU environment

 ## My Contributions

 ### A) Dataset and Model Selection

-- Contributed to dataset selection (HotpotQA), preparation and preprocessing
+* Contributed to dataset selection, preparation, and preprocessing using the HotpotQA dataset
-- Selected and configured pretrained models for all RAG architectures, including the encoder (BGE-M3), vector database (FAISS), and generator (Qwen)
+* Selected and configured pretrained components for all RAG architectures, including the encoder (BGE-M3), vector database (FAISS), and generator (Qwen)

 ### B) System Design

-- Designed and implemented the Baseline RAG architecture using pretrained models
+* Designed and implemented the Baseline RAG architecture using pretrained models

 ### C) Fine-Tuning of the Generator (Qwen)

-- Developed the fine-tuning strategy using Supervised Fine-Tuning (SFT) with LoRA
+* Developed the fine-tuning strategy using Supervised Fine-Tuning (SFT) with LoRA
-- Designed experiments comparing pretrained and fine-tuned models using EM and F1 metrics, demonstrating performance improvements
+* Designed comparative experiments between pretrained and fine-tuned models using EM and F1 metrics, demonstrating measurable performance improvements

 ### D) Hyperparameter Tuning (Validation Set)

-- Created helper functions to perform hyperparameter tuning across multiple configurations, including top-k retrieval, temperature, and maximum tokens
+* Developed helper functions for hyperparameter tuning across multiple configurations, including top-k retrieval, temperature, and maximum token settings
-- Analyzed model performance and selected optimal configurations
+* Analyzed validation performance and selected optimal configurations for final evaluation

-### E) Visualization Setup
+### E) Visualization and Experimental Analysis

-- Developed helper functions to visualize experimental results using comparative bar charts (pretrained vs fine-tuned models)
+* Developed helper functions for comparative visualization of pretrained and fine-tuned model performance using bar charts and evaluation plots
-- Created visualizations for hyperparameter tuning across multiple configurations, and applied optimal values to the final test set
+* Created visualizations for hyperparameter tuning experiments and applied optimal configurations to the final test set

 ### F) Evaluation Methods

-- Conducted comprehensive evaluation using EM, F1, BERTScore, and RAGAS metrics
+* Conducted comprehensive evaluation using EM, F1, BERTScore, and RAGAS metrics

+### G) Key Findings

+* Fine-tuning the Qwen generator using SFT with LoRA improved retrieval-augmented question answering performance compared with the pretrained baseline model
+* Enhanced and Agentic RAG architectures demonstrated stronger multi-hop reasoning and contextual retrieval capabilities compared with the Baseline RAG system
+* Comparative evaluation using EM, F1, BERTScore, and RAGAS metrics showed improvements in answer quality, faithfulness, and retrieval effectiveness after fine-tuning
+* Experimental analysis highlighted the importance of retrieval strategies and parameter-efficient fine-tuning for improving large language model performance in multi-document question answering tasks

-### G) Additional Contributions to the Team
+### H) Additional Contributions to the Team

-- created the zip file 'qwen_hotpotqa_lora_final.zip and Provided this zip file for integration into Enhanced and Agentic RAG architectures
+* Created the fine-tuned model artifact (`qwen_hotpotqa_lora_final.zip`) and provided it for integration into Enhanced and Agentic RAG architectures
-- Shared helper function designs for hyperparameter tuning, evaluation (EM and F1), and visualization
+* Shared helper-function designs for hyperparameter tuning, evaluation (EM/F1), and visualization workflows
-- Led documentation and report structuring in an organized manner
+* Led documentation organization and report structuring for the project

-## Dataset

-- HotpotQA dataset is used for training, validation, and testing

 ## Project Structure